 Virginia Tech's Animal Cancer Care and Research Center offers comprehensive, integrated services, including medical, surgical, and radiation oncology, for dogs and cats.

-Illustrative of the college's commitment to working across disciplines to achieve optimal health for people, animals, and the environment, the Animal Cancer Care and Research Center will be a vital part of the Virginia Tech Carilion (VTC) Health Sciences Campus, adjacent to the VTC School of Medicine, in Roanoke, Virginia.
+A state-of-the-art clinical and research facility representing hope for a brighter future in cancer care, the center is housed in the 139,000-gross-square-foot Virginia Tech Carilion Biomedical Research Addition in Roanoke, Virginia.
+Illustrative of the college's commitment to working across disciplines to achieve optimal health for people, animals, and the environment, the center is a vital part of the Virginia Tech Carilion (VTC) Health Sciences Campus, adjacent to the VTC School of Medicine.

 The new center, which accommodated the relocation and expansion of the oncology service from the college's Veterinary Teaching Hospital in Blacksburg, capitalizes on a strikingly rare opportunity to integrate researchers investigating human and veterinary biomedical interests that seek to advance cancer treatment in pets and people alike.